Pullman Melbourne Albert Park – Classy business-oriented hotel facing a park and lake conveniently between the city and beach.

 Pullman Melbourne Albert Park – Local Transport

-- Walking & Cycling: The 3-mile path around the lake in the park across the road is perfect for strolling, jogging, and cycling.
+- Walking & Cycling: The 5 km path around the lake in the park across the road is perfect for strolling, jogging, and cycling.

 - Public Transport: Plenty of trams travel up and down St Kilda Road, which is one block east of the hotel.
 Trams only take about 10 minutes to the city center and the beach and amenities at St Kilda.